chinsingh/getJabbed/README.md

 2. When it detects the slot, it will open up the broswer and log you in.
 You just need to enter the OTP once.
 3. After entering the OTP it will take you to the booking screen from where you can select the slot and make the booking.

+*Tip: Keep your phone nearby even if you leave the app running on your desktop.
+Once you receive the OTP, you'll know a slot has been found.*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.